Home » Free Resources » »

 The More Skills, the Better the Compensation

-We mentioned certification earlier, and if this sounds like a path you’d like to take, consider this post graduate program in project management.
+We mentioned certification earlier, and if this sounds like a path you’d like to take, consider this project management program.
 This 24-week bootcamp will give you valuable skills that makes you stand out to a recruiter.
 The online program features live online classes and capstone projects aligned with PMI-PMP® and IASSC-Lean Six Sigma.
 So, if you want to boost your skills and knowledge, look no further.

 Now that you have been brought up to speed in project manager salary negotiations, it’s time to put what you learned into practice.
 Good luck!